Frontle-Foundation/Frontle-CLI/README.md

 ## Contributing

 Frontle is an open source project.
-Bug fixes and improvements, tests, fixes and additions to documentation, etc. We welcome all contributions that can help Frontle develop!
+We welcome all contributions that can help Frontle, including bug fixes and improvements, testing, and documentation additions!

 ## License